Your Closing-the-Classroom Checklist

 Before You Leave

 Before you even start doing anything on the list below, take 20 minutes to reflect.
 If you don’t do it now, you probably won’t do it while you are sitting on that beach sipping an umbrella beverage.
 You owe it to yourself and to your profession to reflect.
 You can do this any way you would like.
-Here are some of my thoughts from last year, prompts to get you going.
+Here are some of my thoughts from last year, to use as prompts.

 ☐ What were your favorite lessons that you must do next year?

-☐ Which lessons were disasters that you definitely need to think about revising?
+☐ Which lessons were disasters that you definitely need to think about reworking?

 ☐ Did you like your classroom management system?